- FACULTY and STAFF

 The University of Arizona ranks among the top 20 public research institutions in the country.

-ECE maintains longstanding partnerships with companies throughout industry, such as Raytheon, Intel, IBM, Qualcomm, Motorola, Microsoft, Honeywell, Texas Instruments, GM, Agilent, NASA, Boeing and Pixar.
+ECE maintains longstanding partnerships with companies throughout industry, such as Raytheon, Intel, IBM, Qualcomm, Motorola, Microsoft, Honeywell, Texas Instruments, GM, Agilent, NASA, Boeing, Pixar and more.

 Globally Recognized Research

 ECE -- with annual external research expenditures exceeding $9 million -- houses multidisciplinary research centers and labs that support internationally recognized research in biomedical technologies, optical computing, autonomic and pervasive computing, wireless communications and networks, sensor networks, and robotic space exploration.

 Almost all engineering graduate students are supported by teaching or research assistantships that pay tuition plus a stipend.
 Listed below are some of the many sources of ECE graduate school funding.

 NSF Graduate Research Fellowships: Highly competitive three-year fellowships up to $120,000 for STEM

 National Defense Science and Engineering Graduate Fellowships: $93,000 over three years, plus all tuition and fees

 GEM Fellowship Program: $16,000 a year plus additional stipends and tuition (for underrepresented minority students)